BSE on MoS2: solvers

 WRbsWF # [BSS] Write to disk excitonic the WFs

 The script run_bse_diago.sh will run in sequence the three calculations related to the inputs we have prepared.
+After adapting it to the specifics of your system, run the calculations.

-$ ls absorption_*/o-*
+$ ls -l absorption_*/o-*

 The first column contains the energy range, and the second one the values of the imaginary part of the dielectric function (actually, since this is a 2D system, it really contains the 2D polarizability which is related to \(\varepsilon_2\) and is the physically meaningful quantity in this case).

-We can compare the three absorption spectra by plotting them with gnuplot, for example via script like plotbse.gnu given below:
+We can compare the three absorption spectra by plotting them with gnuplot, for example via script like plotbse.gnu given below.

 ### Terminal